awslabs/kubeflow-manifests/website/content/en/docs/component-guides/pipelines.md

 client.list_experiments(namespace=namespace)
 ```

-## AWS Access from Pipeline Components
+## Access AWS Services from Pipeline Components

-For pipelines component to be granted access to AWS resources, the corresponding profile in which the pipeline is created needs to be configured with the `AwsIamForServiceAccount` plugin.
+For pipelines components to be granted access to AWS resources, the corresponding profile in which the pipeline is created needs to be configured with the `AwsIamForServiceAccount` plugin.
+To configure the `AwsIamForServiceAccount` plugin to work with profiles, follow the steps below.

+### Prerequisites

+Configuration steps to configure profiles with AWS IAM permissions can be found [here](./profiles.md#configuration-steps).
+The configuration steps will configure the profile controller to work with the `AwsIamForServiceAccount` plugin.

 Below is an example of a profile using the `AwsIamForServiceAccount` plugin:
 ```yaml